panzerdp/dmitripavlutin.com/content/posts/055-array-operations/index.md

 ### 2.1 *array.map()* method

-`array.map(callback)` method creates to a new array by using `callback` invocation result on each array item.
+`array.map(callback)` method creates a new array by using `callback` invocation result on each array item.

 On each iteration `callback(item[, index[, array]])` is invoked with arguments: current item, index and the array itself.
 It should return the new item.